 You can find more information on our Lasting Power of Attorney Factsheet by downloading the following PDF.

-You can download the forms to create, register, object or disclaim a lasting power of attorney online by visiting:
+You can download the forms to create, register, object or disclaim a lasting power of attorney or do this online by visiting the GOV.UK website:

 If you need to make decisions for someone who has lost their mental capacity and there is not a Lasting Power of Attorney in place, you can apply to the Court of Protection to appoint someone as a 'Deputy'.
 A Deputy will be someone who knows the person well.